Paula Martin, President

 Julie Dodds

 Julie was born and raised in Northern New York.
-(She likes to say she moved to Alasks to get away from the winters in Northern New York.)
+(She likes to say she moved to Alaska to get away from the winters in Northern New York.)
 She graduated from Hartwick College, a small Liberal Arts College, with a major in US History and a minor in Education.
 After graduating she drove across the lower 48 and continued north to Alaska in 1979.
 Like so many people, she had planned to spend just one summer in Anchorage but never left.

 Julie worked at the Anchorage Convention & Visitors Bureau for 31 years and retired as a Vice President at the start of the pandemic.
 But she soon found that retired life was not for her and is now the Development Director at Girl Scouts of Alaska.

-Amy Tannahill
+Amy Penney

-Amy Tannahill is a lifelong Alaskan with ten years’ experience in marketing and communications and program and project management.
+Amy Penney is a lifelong Alaskan with ten years’ experience in marketing and communications and program and project management.
 Currently working for the Alaska Forum, an environmental education-based nonprofit in Alaska, Amy serves as the Communications and Events Director.
 Prior to joining the Alaska Forum, Amy spent 7 years working in the Marketing Department of First National Bank Alaska.In her free time, Amy enjoys spending time in the great Alaska outdoors and enjoying a good book by a campfire, lake or river.

 Erin Coughlin Hollowell, Executive Director